-I am an Economist at the Africa Gender Innovation Lab at the World Bank Group.
-I received my PhD in Economics from George Washington University and Masters from London School of Economics and Political Science.
+I am an Economist at the Gender Group at the World Bank, where I lead a portfolio of work on women's workforce participation, earnings, and productivity.
+I am also the Regional Liaison for the Africa West region.
+Previously, I have worked at the Africa Gender Innovation Lab and the Ministry of Health and Family Welfare (Govt. of India).
+My research interests lie at the intersection of gender, crime, and household economics.
+I received my PhD in Economics from the George Washington University and Masters from London School of Economics and Political Science.

 Applied Microeconomics, Development Economics

 Gender Economics, Economics of Crime, Family Economics